Obscurely/RustTemplate/README.md

 #### Portable binary

-1. Go to the [Releases Tab](https://github.com/Obscurely/EStash/releases) and download the _estash-macos_ file.
+1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME/releases) and download the _CHANGEME-macos_ file.
 2. Double click the bin you just downloaded and there you go the program works.
 3. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.